IAmFarrokhnejad/Some-Neural-Network-Application/README.md

 # Some-Neural-Network-Application
-This repository contains various NN codes converted from Matlab to Python
+This repository contains various Neural Network applications in Matlab and Python.